ThreatConnect-Inc/threatconnect-developer-docs/sdk_docs.md

 <b>Setting Security Labels</b>

 A Security Label can be set on a Resource Group or Indicator using the `set_security_label()` method and passing the Security Label Value.
 Security Labels can be set while creating a new Resource or during a Resource update.
 The Security Label (e.g., TLP Green) must be created in the Organization prior to being added via the API.
-The ThreatConnect administrator can add Security Labes via the User Interface.
+The ThreatConnect administrator can add Security Labels via the User Interface.

 Note: In the prior example, no API calls are made until the `commit()` method is invoked.